If you are considering laying concrete for a home improvement project, there are several questions to answer before starting construction.

 There are several different types of concrete, and each can be used in several different types of applications.

-- General Purpose – General purpose cement is a mixture of Portland cement, gravel and sand.
-It is appropriate for curbs, sidewalks, driveways, patios and steps.
+General purpose cement is a mixture of Portland cement, gravel, and sand.
+It is appropriate for curbs, sidewalks, driveways, patios, and steps.

 How Long Does Concrete Need to Set?